caiomartini/SonarCommitAnalyzer/README.md

 sonar.issuesReport.console.enable=true
 ```

+5. Update the config.ini file to add the settings of your sonarqube server, repository and projects;
+6. Update the commit_analyzer.py file to set config.ini path;
-4. Update the pre-commit file in the git hook folder of the repository.
+7. Update the pre-commit file in the git hook folder of the repository.
 If the file does not exist, we should just create it.
 ```
 {Repository}\.git\hooks\pre-commit
 ```